hanaa-mohamed/cpprelude/docs/CPPrelude.md

 # CPPrelude

-**CPPrelude** is a body of code that i tend to rewrite for every project i make so i decided to write it as a library and include it in my projects.
+**CPPrelude** is a body of code that I tend to include in every project I make so I decided to write it as a library and include it in my projects.

 It contains algorithms, containers, memory management stuff ... etc.